-3223a, Parallel Moderns: Toward a New Synthesis?
+3223a or b, Parallel Moderns: Toward a New Synthesis?
 3 credits.
-This seminar puts forward the argument that what many have accepted as the mutually exclusive discourses of tradition and innovation in the modern architecture of the first half of the twentieth century-respectively identified as the "New Tradition" and the "New Pioneers" by Henry-Russell Hitchcock in his Modern Architecture: Romanticism and Reintegration (1929) - in fact share common genealogy and are integral to its history.
+This seminar puts forward the argument that what many have accepted as the mutually exclusive discourses of tradition and innovation in the modern architecture of the first half of the twentieth century-respectively identified as the "New Tradition" and the "New Pioneers" by Henry-Russell Hitchcock in his Modern Architecture: Romanticism and Reintegration (1929) - in fact share common genealogy and are integral to an understanding of modern architecture as a whole.
 The seminar explores in depth key architects working in the "New Tradition" and goes on to explore its impact for postmodernism in the 1970s and 1980s.
 The possible emergence of a new synthesis of seeming opposites in the present is also considered.
 Limited enrollment.
 Robert A.M.
-Stern sheds light on the intellectual trajectory of a specific historical period after Modern architecture and within modernism.
-Special emphasis is given to the discussions around the Oppositions group and to the influence of French philosophy on formalist architecture.
-The second half of the seminar relates the proposed topics to built architectural artifacts, and thus stresses the mutual interdependence of physical object and architectural theory.
-The seminar analyzes how formalist transformations build relationships to modernist precedent from which to "swerve."
-Limited enrollment.
-Emmanuel Petit
+Stern